Photofacial Before & Aftercare Tips You’ll Learn During Laser Training

 Cosmetic Laser Training at National Laser Institute

-The medical aesthetics industry is the perfect field if you have a passion for health, beauty, and helping others look and feel their best.
+The medical aesthetics industry is the perfect field if you have a passion for helping others look and feel their best.

-National Laser Institute offers cosmetic laser training for total career changers or estheticians that can be completed in just 1-2 weeks!
+National Laser Institute offers cosmetic laser education for career changers or estheticians that can be completed in just two weeks!

 Our Comprehensive Laser Course covers the most in-demand laser treatments such as laser hair removal, IPL photofacial, skin rejuvenation, skin tightening and more!
-The first 5 days are spent in the classroom where you will learn about laser mechanics, tissue interaction, and pre- and post-patient care from up to 13 different industry experts.
+The first five days are spent in the classroom where you will learn about laser mechanics, tissue interaction and patient care from up to 13 different industry experts.

 During the second half of the course, you will have hands-on training in an educational setting.
-We have a dedicated team that works to schedule clients for you to work on in order to gain real world experience.
-Our experienced instructors will be by your side to offer personalized instruction in an intimate setting and answer any questions you might have about the industry.
+We have a dedicated team that works to schedule clients for you to work on to gain real-world experience.
+Our experienced instructors will be by your side to offer personalized instruction in an intimate setting and to answer any questions you might have about the industry.

-By the end of the course, you will feel comfortable and confident in your skills as a cosmetic laser tech as you will be prepared to work in any medical setting!
+By the end of the course, you will feel comfortable and confident in your skills and be prepared for a career as a cosmetic laser tech in any medical setting!